chnmrc/swift4arm/README.md

 I started to look at the glibc in particular on the malloc.c and here i tried different version but since glibc in the last releases is very solid i switched back to version 2.23.<br/>
 My feeling is that malloc is very robust. <br/>
-After this i made the decision to let malloc to do the aligment.
+After this i made the decision to let malloc to do the alignment.
 Then NIO come out and that got me the final motivation to keep fighting. <br/>
-I know [**Norman Maurer**](https://github.com/normanmaurer) from the java community, and i thought if he does something like this it must be well done and it is.</br></br>
+I know [**Norman Maurer**](https://github.com/normanmaurer) from the java community, and i thought if he does something like this it must be well done and it is.</br>
 And what for a great opportunity for such a kind of arm32  devices so a lot of ideas comes in my mind like a **NIO** based scalable MQTT broker.<br/> Here i want to thank's both of  [**@normanmaurer**](https://github.com/normanmaurer) and
 [**@helge**](https://github.com/helje5) for the quick integration of arm32 on **NIO**. <br/> <bt/>
-At the end i come to this patch release what i think is not the ideal solution but the most important think we have now a working environment to work on.<br/>.
+At the end i come to this patch release what i think is not the ideal solution but the most important think we have now a working environment to work on.<br/>
 And finally this great [announcement](https://swift.org/blog/swift-community-hosted-ci/) i was so surprised thank you [**apple**](https://github.com/apple) and always thank you [steve](https://www.apple.com/stevejobs/)

 ## Patch Procedure ##